 The first time I saw Karsts was in Southeast Asia, during our 2015 2014 five month trip with hand luggage.
 It was love at first sight.
 The ones in Vang Vieng, Laos, were my first.
 We were staying in a cabin with splendid views directly to the Karsts.
-A very special place for us, since that’s where we met our beloved friends Oistein and Silje.
 In Vietnam, Ha Long Bay, as crowded as it is, blew my mind away.
 Of course, the ones in Krabi (Thailand) are gorgeous.
 The last ones I saw where in the middle of the ocean in El Nido, the Philippines (there should be a shade of blue named El Nido).
 Therefore, I had an image in my head of the Li River.
 To my surprise, karsts here are in a league of their own: much bigger.
 In fact, everything in China is!
 Hence, we weren’t sure where to stay, in the large city of Guilin or a much smaller Yangshuo.
 Isn’t life hard?

 The fantastic karst mountains dot about 50km of the 400km long Li River.
 The first ones are around Guilin, the biggest city in the area.
 Though the city has all kinds of tourist infrastructure, it lacks character.
 There is not much to see, and it was the only place in China where we felt completely cheated.
 To see the famous Elephant Trunk Hill, you must take an organized tour.
 Prince City is one of its main scams.
 Though you pay 20e to get in, there is not much to see.
 A governmental-regional company kind of runs everything, and according to what we gathered, not everybody is happy.